1994-1995 Bayliner Reflexx Specs and Review [Video]

 Unlike the Jazz 1400, which was marketed with the base 90hp and the optional 120hp inline-4 engine options, the Reflexx was only available with the 90hp power source.

-This Mercury SportJet engine was a 2-stroke, 1231cc, triple-cylinder 2-stroke marine jet engine rated at 90hp at 5000 RPM.
+Labeled as Mercury SportJet, it was a 2-stroke, 1231cc, triple-cylinder 2-stroke marine jet engine rated at 90hp at 5000 RPM.

 This simple engine configuration not only proved to be underpowered in this hull but also lacked advanced technologies like oil or fuel injection systems.